 Boarding facilities that have options for DINOS.

 Please be kind to yourself.
-Why caregivers (that’s you) need self-compassion from Kristen Neff.
+Why caregivers (that’s you) need self-compassion from Kristin Neff.

 BONUS: OUR MESSAGE, OUR DEMANDS